beetbox/beets/docs/plugins/index.rst

 '''''''''''''

 * :doc:`web`: An experimental Web-based GUI for beets.
-* :doc:`rdm`: Randomly choose albums and tracks from your library.
+* :doc:`random`: Randomly choose albums and tracks from your library.
-* :doc:`fuzzy_search`: Search albums and tracks with fuzzy string matching.
+* :doc:`fuzzy`: Search albums and tracks with fuzzy string matching.
 * :doc:`mbcollection`: Maintain your MusicBrainz collection list.
 * :doc:`ihate`: Automatically skip albums and tracks during the import process.
 * :doc:`bpd`: A music player for your beets library that emulates `MPD`_ and is